r-windows/docs/readme.md

-# R for Windows and Rtools40
+# Using Rtools40 on Windows

-As of version 4.0 (April 2020) R for Windows uses a new toolchain called Rtools40.
+As of version 4.0 (April 2020) R for Windows uses a brand new toolchain bundle called Rtools40.

 This version of Rtools upgrades the mingw-w64 gcc toolchains to 8.3.0, and also introduces a new build system based on [msys2](https://www.msys2.org/), which makes easier to build and maintain R itself as well as system libraries needed by R packages on Windows.
+For more information about this, see the links in the bottom of this document.

-__Older versions of Rtools:__ This document talks about Rtools40 as used for R-4.0 and up.
-For information about older versions of rtools (used up till R 3.6), please see [this page](https://cran.r-project.org/bin/windows/Rtools/history.html).
+**Older versions of Rtools:** This document talks about Rtools40, the current version used for R-4.0 and up.
+For previous versions of Rtools (used up till R 3.6), please see [this page](https://cran.r-project.org/bin/windows/Rtools/history.html).

 ## Installing Rtools40

-Note that you only need rtools40 if you want to build R packages which contain C/C++/Fortran code.
-By default, R for Windows installs the precompiled _binary packages_ from CRAN, for which you do not need rtools!
+_Note that you only need rtools40 if you want to build R packages which contain C/C++/Fortran code.
+By default, R for Windows installs the precompiled "binary packages" from CRAN, for which you do not need rtools!_

 To use rtools40, download the installer from CRAN: